Two Healthy Recipes For The Holidays

 Monounsaturated and liquid at room temperature, first cold press olive oil is high in anti- inflammatory polyphenols, which reduce risk of heart disease, maintain a balanced cholesterol profile, and reduce the overgrowth of ulcer-inducing helicobacter pylori bacteria in the intestines.
 It helps increase calcium levels in the blood and enhances memory function by oxygenating blood.

 Antiseptic herb that contains rosmarinic acid, which stimulates the immune system, increases circulation, and improves digestion and concentration.
-Anti-inflammatory, digestive, and aromatic, the potent herb both aids in digesting fats and decreases the risk of infection from contaminated foods.
+Digestive and aromatic, the potent herb both aids in digesting fats.

 Tahini (roasted sesame seed butter)